mitroko/cli2dlna/README.md

 Script will call youtube-dl executable to process your request.
 Therefore, you should have youtube-dl binary installed to use this option.
 By default script assumes, that youtube-dl is located in /usr/local/bin.
-You may change this behaviour by setting YOUTUBE_DL environment variable(ex: YOUTUBE_DL=/usr/bin/youtube-dl)
+You may change this behavior by setting YOUTUBE_DL environment variable(ex: YOUTUBE_DL=/usr/bin/youtube-dl)
 youtube-dl will be executed as subprocess with -g key to get http link.
 Afterthat, this link will be sent to your UPnP renderer.